sequana/sequana-wrappers/README.md

 format.
 It must contain a **Documentation** and **Example** sub sections.
 If a **Configuration** section is found, it is also added to the documentation to be found in https://sequana.readthedocs.io

+See the [fastqc](wrapper/fastqc/README.md) directory for a workable example